Logo

 1. Cloning the Correct Tree

-I moved my previous experiments to a dedicated backup branch to preserve them, and then performed a checkout to the development branch: togreg.
+I moved my previous experiments to a dedicated backup branch (tutoriais-backup) to preserve them, and then performed a checkout to the development branch: togreg.
 Authoritative information about kernel trees and branches are available at MAINTAINERS file.

 2. Deduplicating Code